tingdahl/http-observatory-local-scan-snap/README.md

-# Mozilla HTTP Observatory - CLI Scanner
+# Standalone Mozilla HTTP Observatory - CLI Scanner
 ## Score your site's HTTPS practices from a lightweight CLI